R-Cardenas/MED-Pipelines/README.md

 <br />

-At UEA bob champion genomics we have developed a number of pipelines specialising for processing sequencing data.
-We have developed a system that allows the easy use of these pipelines by downloading the github repository, moving fastq files into input directory and configuring which analyses to perform by configuring the "XXX.config" file.
-The pipeline has been written using the nextflow workflow management.
+At UEA MEDgenomics we have developed a number of pipelines specialising for processing sequencing data.
+Mainly the processing of DNA-seq for identification of variants.
+We have developed a system that allows the easy use of these pipelines by downloading the github repository, editing a config file and copying the nextflow scripts to the working directory.

 <br />

 Irrespective of the pipelines chosen, all workflows perform similar analyses: